-David Justice is an American athlete and former professional baseball player who has an net worth of $40 million.
-The Major League Baseball star acquired his net worth with Atlanta Braves, Cleveland Indians, New York Yankees and Oakland Athletics before retiring from the game in 2002.
+David Justice net worth: David Justice is an American athlete and former professional baseball player who has an net worth of $40 million.
+The Major League Baseball star acquired his net worth playing with Atlanta Braves, Cleveland Indians, New York Yankees and Oakland Athletics before retiring from the game in 2002.
 At the time of his retirement, David Justice's salary was $7 million per year.
 Justice made his baseball debut with Atlanta Brave in 1989.
 By the 1990 season the budding baseball player raised a few eyebrows with his outstanding performance – which earned him a National League's Rookie of the Year Award.
-Since then, Justice's performance has been rocky mainly due to an ongoing back injury.
+Since then, Justice's performance was a bit rocky mainly due to an ongoing back injury.
 The 1995 season was particularly good for Justice's career, as he helped to lead the teammates to victory in the 1995 World Series.
 The following year, Justice was unexpectedly traded, to the Cleveland Indians .This came a shock for the promising player, as Brave's President, John Schuerholz told Justice the 'he won't be traded' a week before the unexpected move.